VinceKumar/Subreddit-Recommender-Capstone/README.md

 ## The Method

 The approaches used in recommender systems are either: Collaborative filtering, Content-based filtering, or Hybrid recommender systems.
-Collaborative filtering makes recommendations on users by finding the most similar users are and what they like might also be what the user will like also.
-Content-based filtering recommends items that are similar to those that a user liked in the past, commonly uses TF-IDF(term frequency–inverse document frequency) to find items that are similar.
+Collaborative filtering makes recommendations on users by finding the most similar users and finding the mutual activity of these similar users.
+Content-based filtering recommends items that are similar to those that a user liked in the past, the technique commonly uses TF-IDF(term frequency–inverse document frequency) to find items that are similar.
 Hybrid recommender systems are usually better because they take the best of both worlds.

 Collaborative filtering (CF) seemed like it would work the best under the time constraint and the mass amount of user data.
 It tends to fail when there are not many similar users compared to the desired user to make a recommendation on.
 If a user is into [r/opera](https://www.reddit.com/r/opera/), [r/machinelearning](https://www.reddit.com/r/MachineLearning/), [r/Nickelback](https://www.reddit.com/r/Nickelback/), and [r/metal](https://www.reddit.com/r/Metal/).
 There are very few users similar to this user therefore it will be difficult to make recommendations on this user.